pballent/hia-covid/index.md

 - Acquire data that is used by the COVID Tracking Project, Johns Hopkins University, using the Datahub.io infrastructure via Python.
 - Data is updated daily
 - Data is not geocoded, and only has the county and/or city text name
-- Data is collated by volunteers, and is sometimes inconsistently reported/has corrections
+- Data is collated by volunteers and is sometimes inconsistently reported/has corrections
 - Variables of interest are date, location, total cases as of that date, and total deaths as of the date

 ### COUNTY DATA
 - Data sources from the US Census, particularly the 5-Year Annual Community Survey, last performed in 2018
 - Some data sourced using Census-provided API to retrieve information using FIPS codes; other data sourced from the USDA Economic Research Service via flat files
-- All data is at county level, as defined by FIPS Code
+- All data is at the county level, as defined by FIPS Code
 - There are 64,000+ variables in the ACS 5 alone
-- I selected the variables  total population, Black population, Native American population, Hispanic population (not mutually exclusive), percent in poverty, median income for county, and education variables (percent with high school diploma only, percent with Bachelor’s degree or higher)
+- I selected the variables  total population, Black population, Native American population, Hispanic population (not mutually exclusive), percent in poverty, median income for each county, and education variables (percent with high school diploma only, percent with Bachelor’s degree or higher)

 ### GOOGLE MOBILITY DATA
-- Reports from Google from Google maps data, reported aggregated at county level as a time series
+- Reports from Google from Google maps data, reported aggregated at the county level as a time series
 - Data is updated daily, I hand-downloaded the CSV
 - Data is geocoded using FIPS
 - Data is not reported for all counties, and this changes over time